streamich/freestyler/docs/en/feat/code-splitting.md

 # Code splitting

-When your CSS lives right next with your components you get CSS code-splitting out-of-the box.
+When your CSS lives right next to your components you get CSS code-splitting out-of-the box.